 With the volume of decommissioning that is required, there are opportunities for the offshore industry to step in as efforts are made to continue to drive down costs.
-The cost of decommissioning is decreasing with well decommissioning costs having steadily reduced during the past five years.
-For example, the cost of decommissioning a platform well has been reduced from £2.89 million per well in 2017 to £2.44 million per well in 2020 (up slightly on the previous year of £2.28 million).
+The cost of decommissioning is decreasing with well decommissioning costs having steadily been reduced during the past five years.
+For example, the cost of decommissioning a platform well has been reduced from $\pounds 2.89$ million per well in 2017 to $\pounds 2.44$ million per well in 2020.

-Total expenditure on decommissioning between 2019 and 2028 in the UKCS is expected to be in the region of £15.1 billion, with an average spend of £1.5 billion per year for the next decade.
+Total expenditure on decommissioning between 2021 and 2030 in the UKCS is expected to be in the region of £16.6 billion, with an average spend of £1.5 billion per year.

 Decommissioning is an obligation and liability rather than an activity with intrinsic value to the operator.
 It is complex and fraught with legal and regulatory challenges, not just around establishing and approving decommissioning plans, but also in relation to funding the costs, allocating liabilities under joint operating agreements, asset transfers, litigation risks with contractors, and the need to comply with all the relevant EU, international and local environmental regulations.
+The coming years will likely see further focus on the role of decommissioning in the wider energy transition strategy, which was highlighted by the UK

-1 Tom Walters is a partner at HFW.
+Tom Walters is a partner and Johanna Ohlman is an associate at HFW.